-- Personal information will be stored in confidence and accessed only by authorized Touro College employees, faculty and agents or consultants retained by Touro College.
+- Personal information will be stored in confidence and accessed only by authorized Touro University employees, faculty and agents or consultants retained by Touro University.

 - Personal information shall be sufficiently accurate, complete and up-to-date to minimize the possibility that inappropriate information be used to make a decision about the individual.

-- Touro College will update an individual’s personal information only when necessary to fulfill the specific purposes for which it was collected.
+- Touro University will update an individual’s personal information only when necessary to fulfill the specific purposes for which it was collected.

-Touro College will take steps to protect personal information from theft and loss, as well as unauthorized access, disclosure, copying, use or modification.
+Touro University will take steps to protect personal information from theft and loss, as well as unauthorized access, disclosure, copying, use or modification.
 The methods of protection include:

 - Physical measures (locked filing cabinets, restricted access to files and offices);

 - Technological measures (passwords, encryptions, firewalls, and audits);

 - Organizational measures (clearances, “need-to-know” access, etc.); and

 - Staff training that includes the sharing of all Touro University privacy policies and procedures.